AI and Equality

 Numerous people are involved in the creation and operation of an AI system – and more than just people writing code!
 Your objective will fundamentally inform the team composition required to create the system fulfilling the objective.
 This includes the skills and expertise needed, but also the diversity of its members regarding backgrounds, perspectives, and experiences with the environment for which your system is developed.

-- Is the team diverse regarding lived experiences (culture & demographics)?
+• Is the team diverse regarding lived experiences (culture and demographics)?

 At the second stage, the system’s objective is formalized into a list of requirements.
 The list of system requirements should be developed in dialogue with various other roles to ensure the system is feasible (e.g. the developer team).
 Often, the dialogue with the various communities and roles includes no-code prototypes to communicate ideas, such as sketches, wireframes, or other prototypes.